CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 Since the cooking process keeps going with the heat and steam...

-the cloves will be much more of a buttery texture.
+the cloves will give a more of a buttery texture.

 Storage: